 In this guide

-If we don’t rate our financial knowledge as being very good, it’s surprising more of us don’t seek help from an expert like a professional financial adviser.
+So, with many Australians feeling financially squeezed, it’s surprising more of us don’t seek help from an expert like a professional financial adviser.

 Understanding the different types of financial advice

-Read about what happens when you meet a financial adviser.
+Read about meeting a financial adviser.

-It’s good to know there are strict rules covering the documents and information your adviser must provide and that they must be working in your best interests.
+So it’s reassuring to know there are strict rules covering the documents and information your adviser must provide and that they must be working in your best interests.

 Financial advice is divided into two main categories: